-Students wishing to withdraw from AIE must complete a withdrawal form (available in the Catalog/Student Handbook or from AIE Administration) and submit it to the Head of School or designee.

-The last date of attendance for students who withdraw from AIE is the date denoted by the student on the withdrawal form, the date on which a student is terminated for violation of a published school policy which provides for termination, or when a student fails to attend class for fourteen calendar days without notice.
+Students wishing to withdraw from AIE should complete a withdrawal form (available in the Catalog/Student Handbook or from AIE Administration) and submit it to the Head of School or designee.
+The last date of attendance for students who withdraw from AIE is the date of determination identified by the school, the date on which a student is terminated for violation of a published school policy which provides for termination, or when a student fails to attend class for fourteen calendar days without notice.
 In this last case, the last day of attendance will be the last date of recorded attendance.